 Osaka is available to access by day or overnight bus from various other cities across Japan including the capital of Tokyo, however, this is not the preferred method of transport in Japan.
 Instead, we recommend paying a couple of hundred or thousand yen more and flying or catching the train depending on where in Japan you are.

 Osaka is smaller than the capital of Tokyo and has a completely different, much younger vibe.
-Therefore, based on our experience we’d recommend the Osaka nightlife over Tokyo nightlife.
-Although, Tokyo has some equally great bars, clubs, and restaurants to choose from.
+Based on our experience we’d recommend the Osaka nightlife over Tokyo nightlife.

 One great advantage to the Osaka nightlife compared to Tokyo is the range of accommodation within walking distance of the best bars and clubs in Osaka.
 As public transport in Japan stops running between midnight and 5am you could often find yourself stranded in a karaoke bar or paying an extortionate amount for a taxi back to your hotel.

 However, in Osaka walking back to your hotel is a real possibility and given the low crime rate in Japan, it’s relatively safe.

 Namba is the number one place in our opinion for Osaka for nightlife.
 It’s got grit, it’s filled with neon lights and clubs.
 Luckily it’s one of the most central places in Osaka making it incredibly easy to access from in and around the city.

 Along with great nightlife, Namba is one of the best places to stay in Osaka.
 It’s practical and affordable with Hostels here start from 1,000¥ a night, capsules from 2,000¥ and hotels from 5,000¥.
 Check out the widget below for the best deals available;

 Umeda is perhaps the most central place you can stay in Osaka.
 It’s next to the Osaka station and Umeda station and has a direct connection to the Osaka loop line and Kyoto via the Hankyu line.